Skip to Content

 2. Add an even layer of buttercream between each cake layer with a large offset spatula.

-6. Chill the cake again in the fridge (30 minutes) or freezer (10 minutes) until the frosting is firm to the touch.
+5. Chill the cake again in the fridge (30 minutes) or freezer (10 minutes) until the frosting is firm to the touch.
+This step is crucial because it will prevent the ganache drips from melting the frosting and it keeps the drips from running too far down the cake.

 Notes